strimzi/test-clients/README.md

 ## Usage

-Basic requirement to run these clients is a Kubernetes cluster with Strimzi managed Apache Kafka cluster deployed.
+The essential requirement to run these clients is a Kubernetes cluster with Strimzi and Apache Kafka cluster.
-Examples how to deploy Apache Kafka using Strimzi can be found on the [Strimzi website](https://strimzi.io/quickstarts/minikube/).
+How to deploy Apache Kafka using Strimzi can be found on the [Strimzi website](https://strimzi.io/quickstarts/minikube/).

 After successfully building images (which will cause the images to be pushed to the specified Docker repository) you are ready to deploy the producer and consumer containers along with Kafka and Zookeper.